A failover resource group contains the following types of resources:

 Network address resources, which are instances of the built-in resource types LogicalHostname and SharedAddress

 Failover resources, which are the data service application resources for a failover data service

 The network address resources and their dependent data service resources move between cluster nodes when data services fail over or are switched over.

 Perform this procedure from any cluster node.

 Specifies a comma-separated, ordered list of nodes that can master this resource group.

 This list is optional.
 If you omit this list, the resource group is created on all nodes in the cluster.

 Specifies your choice of the name of the failover resource group to add.
 This name must begin with an ASCII character.

 After you create a failover resource group, you can add application resources to this resource group.
-See Adding Resources to Resource Groups for the procedure.
+See Tools for Adding Resources to Resource Groups for the procedure.